Bug #2693

 Instead of using the 'Acceptable client certificate' list provided by the server, Safari looks to be sending the Apple ID certificate anyway, and the server rejects it (correctly).
 Safari's behavior should be to continue to the site unauthenticated as other browsers do.

-#6 Updated by Matthew Jones about 8 years ago
+#6 Updated by Matthew Jones over 8 years ago

 We have hit this same Safari error on https://arcticdata.io, and found a workaround.
 In the workaround, we simply configure Apache to check the user agent, and if it is Safari, then to set @SSLVerifyClient none@.
 The consequences of this are that, for Safari, the only way to log into DataONE is with the new AuthTokens -- X.509 certificates from CILogon will be ignored.
 But, as nobody except developers uses CILogon certs in browser user agents, this works well for most end users, and avoids the Safari failures to connect.
 Other user agents should be unaffected, and CN-MN and MN-MN communication should be fine as well.
 Here's the apache config inside of our SSL virtual host directive used to set this up: